 Vegan Side Dishes

 This recipe just smells like Thanksgiving.
 Cornbread stuffing is my favorite food to eat during Thanksgiving dinner.
-The smell of cornbread in the oven, sage, and cranberry sauce with it give me so much joy.
+The smell of cornbread in the oven, sage, and cranberry sauce with it gives me so much joy.

 These creamy and garlicky potatoes are roasted to perfection and will certainly complement your dinner table.